GridTools/gt4py/docs/development/ADRs/0018-Canonical_SDFG_in_GT4Py_Transformations.md

    - [Note]: To prevent some issues caused by the violation of rule 4 by _simplify()_, this set is extended with the transient sink nodes and all scalars.
      Excess interstate transients, that will be kept alive that way, will be removed by later calls to _simplify()_.

-10. Every AccessNode within a map scope must refer to a data descriptor whose lifetime must be `dace.dtypes.AllocationLifetime.Scope` and its storage class should _preferably_ be `dace.dtypes.StorageType.Register`.
+10. Every AccessNode within a map scope must refer to a data descriptor whose lifetime must be `dace.dtypes.AllocationLifetime.Scope` and its storage class should either be `dace.dtypes.StorageType.Default` or _preferably_ `dace.dtypes.StorageType.Register`.
     - [Rationale 1]: This makes optimizations operating inside maps/kernels simpler, as it guarantees that the AccessNode does not propagate outside.
     - [Rationale 2]: The storage type avoids the need to dynamically allocate memory inside a kernel.